How did newspapers print photographs?

 Gutenberg’s printing machine, also known as the Gutenberg press or the hand press, was an early movable type printing press that utilized a printing process with type components made from an alloy of lead, tin, and antimony.
 A frame held the type components, arranged in a form and printed on a sheet of paper when a lever was pressed to put pressure on the type components and composition.
 The ink used to print was made of a mixture of lampblack, bone black, and white lead.
 Gutenberg’s press could be cranked to move the type components down into place and to move the paper under the type components to be printed.
 The printing machine also included a board that could hold multiple letters simultaneously, allowing faster printing.

-After the Industrial Revolution
+Printing Newspapers after the Industrial Revolution

-After the Industrial revolution, with the rise of using machines and the media spread, the need to access a better machine that could produce more pages for more people became bigger.
+After the Industrial Revolution, with the rise of using machines and the media spread, the need to access a better machine that could produce more pages for more people became bigger.
 At this point, along with the global revolution in the industry, we needed a big revolution in the publishing industry.
 This is where Offset lithographic printing press was invented.

 After the Industrial Revolution, photos in newspapers were traditionally printed by offset lithography.
 In this process, the images are first transferred onto metal plates, which are then used to transfer the image onto rubber sheets.
 The rubber sheets are then used to print the image onto the newspaper.
 The process involves applying ink to the metal plates, which are then transferred to the rubber sheets and the newspaper.
 The ink is attracted to the image areas on the plate and repelled by the non-image areas, resulting in a high-quality printed image.